 Mercy Center Burlingame intends to continue to be a place of calm, peace, and wellness during this time.

-Due to the close proximity to the Burlingame Sisters of Mercy Residence we are currently requiring that all guests have a reservation and be fully vaccinated and boosted per CDC guidelines before entering the campus buildings.
+Due to the close proximity to the Burlingame Sisters of Mercy Residence we are currently requiring that all guests be fully vaccinated and boosted per CDC guidelines before entering the campus buildings.

 All guests must supply evidence of being fully vaccinated for COVID-19 upon entry to our buildings.